MontreaI/Artemis-Course-Selection-System/README.md

 # Artemis

+Artemis, a revamp of an already existing solution known as GoSFU.
+This website is designed to be a more simple web application for students to search courses, save them and view their current course load through our custom timetable.

 ## Architecture

 The application is built on React.js for the front end.
 The backend is built on Express.js.
 PostgreSQL is our database of choice.